 With its camping ground and holiday flats, Lago Ampollino sees families here for fishing, swimming and boating, whereas Lago Arvo with its holiday houses and hotel attracts more laidback couples.
 Not far away, Lago del Savuto is smaller and less attractive, but completists may want to check it out.

-The countryside surrounding Lake Cecita is as idyllic as the other lakes with miles of logs fences either side of the road, endless fields of wildflowers, and some of the tallest and oldest trees you’ll see in Calabria, however, on the shores of the lake the forest is less dense and there is more cleared farmland, giving it a different feel to the others yet again.
+The countryside surrounding Lake Cecita is as idyllic as that surrounding the other lakes with miles of logs fences either side of the road, endless fields of wildflowers, and some of the tallest and oldest trees you’ll see in Calabria.

 Used primarily by locals, the roads are often overgrown and you’ll see few people other than the occasional shepherd, yet the views are generally spectacular.
 Allow 1 day with stops for exploring and lunch.